-Initially, five LOSOCV RFR models (each with all 11 features) were trained to validate performance at their respective hold-out station and to assess overall feature importance.
+300 Initially, five LOSOCV RFR models (each with all 11 features) were trained to validate performance at their respective hold-out station and to assess overall feature importance.
 It is important to optimize the input variables selected for the model by removing features that have a negative or negligible effect on the model's accuracy upon inclusion.
 This will maximize the model's accuracy while minimizing the computation time needed for training and parameter tuning as well as the amount of inputs needed to generate our final product.
-To decide which features are important to keep, only features that clearly decrease the validation errors of the LOSOCV models at all locations are included.
-The average feature importance across all five models for each feature was evaluated during feature selection (Fig. 3).
-Both w10 and ΔT had substantially higher feature importance than the other variables so they were immediately selected for inclusion in the final model.
-While the other features had much smaller feature importance, a forward sequential feature selection process, where the improvement of the model from including each feature is assessed one feature at time, was used to determine if any of the remaining variables further minimized model errors.
-This process is important as significant cross-correlations between the variables may not be reflected in the feature importance.
-Additional LOSOCV models were created using w10, Δ T, and one of the remaining features, considered individually, with the sine and cosine components of each cyclical feature considered as one feature in this process.
-At each hold-out station, the performance of these models was then compared to the LOSOCV models that only used w10 and ΔT as inputs.
-If a model with three features showed smaller errors compared to the errors of the model with two features, that would indicate the additional feature was beneficial to include in the final model.
+To decide which features are important to keep, only features that clearly decrease the validation 305 errors of the LOSOCV models at all locations are included.
+Initially, five leave one-station out RFR models with all 11 features were trained, each with the intention of validating performance at a hold-out station and assessing overall feature importances.
+The Aaverage values for feature importance across all five models for each feature wasere evaluated during feature selection (Fig. 23).
+Both w10 and $\Delta T$ had substantially higher feature importances than the other variables so they were immediately selected for inclusion in the final model.
+While the other features had much smaller feature importances, a forward sequential feature selection 310 process, where the improvement of the model from including each feature is assessed one feature at time, was used to determine if any of the remaining variables further minimized model errors.
+This process is important as significant cross-correlations between the variables may not be reflected in the feature importances.
+Additional LOSOCV models were created using w10, $\Delta T$ , and one of the remaining features, considered one at a time individually.
+Both, with the sine and cosine components of each cyclical features were considered as one feature in this process.
+At each hold-out station, the performance of these models was These model 315 outputs were then compared to the LOSOCV modelsones that only used w10 and $\Delta T$ as inputs.
+If a model with three features showed smaller errors compared to the errors of the model with two features, that would indicate the additional feature was worth including beneficial to include in the final model.
 This process was done recursively to identify all the features that improved the model.
-As none of the other features further reduced the errors over all hold-out stations (not shown here), the final model only uses w10 and ΔT as inputs.
+However, noAs none of the other features further reduced the errors over all hold-out stations (not shown here), so the final model only uses w10 and $\Delta T$ as inputs.

-Figure 3: Average feature importance (over the five leave-one-station-out models) of the 11 input variables considered for the random forest regression model.
+Figure 23: Average feature importance (over the five leave-one-station-out models) of the 11 input variables considered for the random forest regression model.
 Note that "time" refers to "time of year" as defined in the text.